barryklfung/barryklfung.github.io/README.md

 Jekyll needs to --force_polling in order to work with WSL, thanks to bugs in the system.

-##For any new computers:
+## For any new computers:
-- Ensure Bash is enabled, either by being Linux, or enabling WSL
+- Ensure Bash is enabled, either by being Linux/OSX, or enabling WSL

-- Install ruby via apt-get:
+- Install ruby via apt-get/brew:

     ○ apt-add-repository ppa:brightbox/ruby-ng